Ranked results

 Show ranking detailsHide ranking detailsWhy #2 ranks here + 2 source facts

-Why it ranks here Moodfit ranks highly because it gives clients many useful tools in one app: mood tracking, sleep tracking, breathing practice, gratitude, and goals.
+Why we ranked it here Moodfit ranks highly because it gives clients many useful tools in one app: mood tracking, sleep tracking, breathing practice, gratitude, and goals.
 It is best for clients who like seeing patterns and can handle a fuller dashboard without feeling overwhelmed.

 - OT fit